 The Newbie Guide Team would like to welcome and wish you all the best.
 If you are feeling confused about what to do and how to do it – you have come to the right place.
 Here we offer you our tried and tested top ten list with things to get you started.
-Try to work your way through the list in chronological order – the steps in the list build on each other.
+Try to work your way through the list in chronological order as some of these steps build on each other.

-1. Get a visa or a residence permit
+Get a visa or a residence permit in Sweden